heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ## The Java IO API

-Java his separated in modules.
+The Java documentation his separated in modules.
 The Java IO API is part of the `java.base` module.

 In the `java.base` module, there are two main packages to read and write data: